Karen Wyld is an author and freelance writing living on the coast, south of Adelaide.

-She has a non-fiction children’s book, Heroes, rebels and innovators: Aboriginal and Torres Strait Islander people who shaped Australia (working title) in progress with Hachette Australia.
+Her non-fiction children’s book, Heroes, rebels and innovators: Aboriginal and Torres Strait Islander people from History, will be released in July 2021 (Hachette).

-And a short story, titled we live on, in story, included in the anthology After Australia, edited by Michael Mohammed Ahmad and published by Affirm Press, June 2020.
+She had a short story, we live on, in story, included in the anthology After Australia, edited by Michael Mohammed Ahmad (Affirm Press, June 2020).

-Karen is an ex-Board member of First Nations Australia Writers Network (FNAWN) and currently support the Board on a consultancy basis.
+Karen is an ex-Board member of First Nations Australia Writers Network (FNAWN).

 First Nations Australian Writers Network